-Fort Bend County may accept a negative dilute drug test result and no retest will be required.
-However, if the negative dilute result shows a creatinine concentration of greater than or equal to 2 mg/dL, but less than or equal to 5 mg/dL, an immediate recollection under direct observation will be required.
+Fort Bend County may accept a negative dilute drug test result and no retest will be required, unless requested by the Medical Review Officer (MRO).
+In the event the negative dilute result shows a creatinine concentration of greater than or equal to 2 mg/dL, but less than or equal to 5 mg/dL, an immediate recollection under direct observation requested by the Medical Review Officer (MRO) will be required.